Maria Sharapova Bio And Facts

 Titles and Awards

-In addition to 5 Grand Slam Titles and 35 other Single Titles, Maria Sharapova has received a lot of other awards throughout her impressive and record breaking tennis career.
+In addition to five Grand Slam titles and 36 other singles titles, Maria Sharapova has received a lot of other awards throughout her impressive and record breaking tennis career.
 She won the WTA Newcomer of the Year Award in 2003.
 She was appointed to be the United Nations Goodwill Ambassador for the UNDP in 2007 where she focused on the Chernobyl recovery projects.

-Also in 2007, she was awarded the Teen Choice Award for the Female Athlete category.
+In 2007, Sharapova was awarded the Teen Choice Award for the Female Athlete category.
 She won the ESPY Best Female Tennis Tennis Player Award in 2008, 2012, and 2014.
 She had the honor of torch bearing when Russia hosted the Winter Olympics in 2014.
-In addition to all of these impressive accolades, Maria Sharapova has been ranked the number one female tennis player in the world several times throughout her 19 year professional tennis career.
+In addition to all of these impressive accolades, Maria Sharapova has been ranked the number one female tennis player in the world several times throughout her 19-year professional tennis career.

 Maria Sharapova was raised in Siberia, Russia.
 Her natural tennis gifts made her family work hard to move to the USA in order for Sharapova to get more opportunities.
 Her dad worked whatever jobs he could find while his daughter trained in Florida.
-She received a scholarship when she was 9 to train at the Nick Bollettieri Tennis Academy.
+She received a scholarship when she was nine to train at the Nick Bollettieri Tennis Academy in Bradenton, Florida.
 Maria’s career moved quickly after that.

-Sharapova also has her own business ventures like Sugarpova which is her candy company launched in 2012.
+Sharapova also has her own business ventures like Sugarpova, her candy company launched in 2012.
 Part of the sales help her non-profit business, the Maria Sharapova Foundation.
 Her foundation helps provide scholarships to children impacted by the Chernobyl nuclear disaster.

 - Maria Sharapova turned down a small role on the Desperate Housewives.
 Her reasoning?
 She said that she isn’t desperate or a housewife.